Disability Determination Services (DDS) and Social Security Disability Claims

 Approval Rates for Each State's DDS Office

-Here are the approval rates for 2024, the most recent available, for initial applications and reconsiderations handled by each DDS agency.
-The numbers below represent the percentage of applications that were approved at each level.
+Here are the approval rates for fiscal year 2025 (October 2024 through September 2025), the most recent available.
+The table shows the approval rates for both initial applications and reconsiderations handled by each DDS agency.
+(The numbers below represent the percentage of applications that were approved at each level.)

 State DDS Approval Rates